mrlynn/stitchdropbox/README.md

-# stitchdropbox
+## MongoDB Stitch-based Dropbox
-MongoDB Stitch-based Dropbox
+This repository is currently used only for testing integratin between MongoDB Stitch and GitHub.
+Future updates will incorporate additional code samples.